 - Transporting your classic car to a specialist for maintenance

 While much of the shipping process for classic cars is similar to that of standard vehicles, there are extra considerations to take.
-You’ll want to make sure you’re shipping your vehicle in the safest way possible, so you’ll need to be more careful about the type of transport you select and what kind of cargo insurance a car hauler holds.
+You’ll want to ensure you’re shipping your vehicle in the safest way possible, so you’ll need to be more careful about the type of transport you select and what kind of cargo insurance a car hauler holds.

 Types of Classic Car Transport